Heavy Vehicle Industry

-View information relevant to Industry & Business, such as:
+For information relevant to Industry & Business, use the following links:

-Fact sheet for Heavy Vehicle Industry (PDF, 240KB) closed and restricted state-controlled roads due to wet weather and flooding
+For information on closed and restricted state-controlled roads due to wet weather and flooding, use the following link:

-A number of heavy vehicle and freight restrictions are in place and are available from the Heavy Vehicle Industry Road Report (PDF, 180KB).
-This can be cross referenced with the Road Freight Network to assess your journey.
+The Heavy Vehicle Industry Road Report can be cross referenced with the Road Freight Network to assess your journey.

 This report is automatically updated every hour from information stored within the QLDTraffic system.

 For further information on heavy vehicle routes and permit applications, please call the Heavy Vehicle Operations Office on 07 3066 5511 between 8:30am-5:00pm Monday-Friday.
 For all light vehicle enquiries, please call QLD Traffic on 13 19 40 available 24hours.

 In QLD declared state of disaster situations, please call 1300 105 647.
 Please note this line is only monitored during a declared state of disaster.

 State-controlled Road Freight NetworkThe State-controlled Road Freight Network is a PDF map view of the key, state-controlled freight routes throughout Queensland.